bhisaac/5eFP/5eFP-SRD.md

 > #### Reckless Attack
 >> You can throw aside all concern for defense to attack with fierce determination.
 >>
 >> When you make your first attack on your turn, you can decide to attack recklessly.
-Doing so gives you advantage on melee weapon attack rolls using STR during this turn, but attack rolls against you have advantage until your next turn.
+Doing so gives you advantage on weapon attack rolls using STR during this turn, but attack rolls against you have advantage until your next turn.
 >>
 > #### Path of the Berserker
 >> For some barbarians, rage is a means to an end—that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
 As you enter the berserker’s rage, you thrill in the chaos of battle, heedless of your own health or well-­being.